akhouderchah/tetrad-engine/README.md

 	* If/when iterating over all components of a certain type (as is likely in the Tick method), ensure to start at 1 rather than 0.
 The 0th element in the array of components is the null array, which should not be used.
 1. Document the system class and any important methods in the Doxygen style (see the Convention Notes for more information).
 1. In dynamically allocate a system instance and push_back to m_pSystems in TetradGame::AddSystems

-###### Recompiling with new files
-When new files are added to the project, CMake must be retriggered in order to build with the new files.
-The easiest way to do this is simply to touch CMakeLists.txt. "touch" on Windows can be done with "copy /b filename.ext +,,", but it's also possible simply to download the Windows version of the standard Linux tools instead.
-You could also rebuild everything in Visual Studio without touching CMakeLists.txt for the same effect, but make sure that all projects are being rebuilt, not just the StartUp project.

 ###### Finding work items
 See the Issues on the Github page to find unassigned work items.